-Bell Cornwell’s Exeter office has secured planning permission for the conversion and redevelopment of a historic warehouse and office building to residential use in St George, Bristol.
-A scheme which will provide market housing in a highly desirable urban location.
+Bell Cornwell has secured planning permission for the conversion and redevelopment of a historic warehouse and office building to residential use in St George, Bristol on behalf of Christian Grant Properties Ltd. The scheme will provide market housing in a highly desirable urban location.

-Bell Cornwell was brought onto the project at an early stage to help lead pre-application discussions and devise the planning strategy for this project.
-The strategy included progressing the application on the basis that the client could benefit from the Vacant Building Credit, an incentive set out in Government guidance which enables developers to gain a discount against their Affordable Housing calculation where vacant floor space is being brought back into use or demolished.
+We were asked to devise the planning strategy for this project.
+This included progressing the scheme on the basis that our client would benefit from the Vacant Building Credit, an incentive set out in Government guidance which enables developers to gain a discount against their Affordable Housing calculation where vacant floor space is being brought back into use or demolished.
 This can significantly reduce the overall burden of this obligation on the scheme and improve viability.
 It is an opportunity which all clients should consider when looking at housing regeneration projects on brownfield sites.

 For further information, contact Senior Principal Planner, Dan Rogers.